 HIGH RISK The legislature is probably not legally required to hold public hearings or take public comment, though it has done so extensively in prior cycles.
-Florida has strong open meeting laws, especially in the redistricting context. ----------- --
+Florida has strong open meeting laws, especially in the redistricting context.

 HIGH RISK Republicans have tripartite (House-Senate-Governor) control of the redistricting process, with large margins in both houses.
-Florida has a history of partisan gerrymandering.
+Florida has a history of partisan gerrymandering. ----------- --

-LOW RISK The State Constitution prohibits intentional partisan and pro/anti-incumbent gerrymandering, which is well-developed in Supreme Court case law.
-The Constitution also prohibits minority vote dilution and retrogression.
-Note: Keeping whole "communities of interest" is not an express criterion. ---------- --
+LOW RISK The State Constitution prohibits intentional partisan and pro/anti-incumbent gerrymandering which is well-developed in Supreme Court case law.
+The Constitution also prohibits minority v dilution and retrogression.
+Note: Keeping whole "communities of interest" is not an express critical structure of the structure of t ote --- -----

-LOW RISK Legislative maps are automatically reviewed by the Supreme Court.
+Legislative maps are automatically reviewed by the Supreme Court.
 Florida has strong anti- gerrymandering precedent.
-The composition of the Court has changed dramatically in recent years, however. ---------- --
+The composition of the Court has changed dramatically in recent years, however. -- --